ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/adding-typed-computed.md

 }
 ```

-## Demo Application
+## Review

-You can view the progress of our demo application [here](https://codesandbox.io/s/easy-peasytypescript-tutorialtyped-computed-y2t4r)
+You can view the progress of our demo application [here](https://codesandbox.io/s/easy-peasytypescript-tutorialtyped-computed-u4r39)